-Starting around 1907 provincial Hindu Sabhas (Hindu Councils) were formed by revivalist groups associated with the extremist tendency26 and in 1915, the All-India Hindu Mahasabha was founded as an umbrella organization for these organizations.27 (Brown 1985; 228).
-In 1923, the Mahasabha was given a formal organization modeled after Congress (Brown 1985: 228) and also started to become more expressly anti-Muslim and began to "show an interest in contesting elections as an independent force."28 At this time the Mahasabha incorporated the Arya Samaj's shuddhi ("purification" or reconversion) program and "called for Hindu defence squads," becoming in effect "an alliance of Arya Samajist reformers with Sanatan Dharma Sabha conservatives in a common Hindu-communal front."29
+Starting around 1907 provincial Hindu Sabhas (Hindu Councils) were formed by revivalist groups associated with the Extremist tendency and in 1915, the All-India Hindu Mahasabha was founded as an umbrella organization for these organizations.
+In 1923, the Mahasabha was given a formal organization modeled after Congress and also started to become more expressly anti-Muslim, and began to "show an interest in contesting elections as an independent force."
+At this time the Mahasabha incorporated the Arya Samaj's shuddhi ("purification" or reconversion) programme, and "called for Hindu defence squads," becoming in effect

+"an alliance of Arya Samajist reformers with Sanatan Dharma Sabha conservatives in a common Hinducommunal front...."

 In the 1920s and 1930s the main achievement of the Mahasabha was to scuttle any compromises mooted between the Muslim League and Congress on separate electoral representation for Muslims.
-Mahasabha links with Congress continued until 1934-when Hindu traditionalists and Hindu Nationalists in Congress formed the Congress Nationalist Party to contest elections.
+Mahasabha links with Congress continued until 1934 -- when Hindu traditionalists and Hindu Nationalists in Congress formed the Congress Nationalist Party to contest elections.
 Hindu Nationalism became more pronounced in the Mahasabha after V.D.
-Savarkar became president in 1937.30
+Savarkar became president in 1937.

-However, although Hindu nationalists were found in the Mahasabha, and Savarkar gave the movement its principal ideas, the principal organizational vehicle for Hindu nationalists was the RSS.
+However, although Hindu nationalists were found in the Mahasabha, and Savarkar gave the movement its principal ideas, the main organizational vehicle for Hindu nationalists was the RSS.
 Founded in 1925 by a medical doctor and former Mahasabha member from Maharashtra, K.B.
 Hedgewar, the RSS is most famous for its paramilitary organization and emphasis on inculcating martial values.
-The RSS has a hierarchical chain of command and is organized into local units called shakhas, whose members engage in daily training in martial arts and cultural activities and are expected to live an austere life, many remaining celibate.
+The RSS has a hierarchical chain of command, and is organized into local units called shakhas, whose members engage in daily training in martial arts and cultural activities and are expected to live an austere life, many remaining celibate.
 The second head of the RSS, M.S.
-Golwalkar, who took over after Hedgewar's death in 1940, articulated an ideology of Indian nationhood in ethnic and racial terms that drew
+Golwalkar, who took over after Hedgewar's death in 1940, articulated an ideology of Indian nationhood in ethnic and racial terms that drew heavily on European fascism.
+At the same time, in pursuit of Hindu sangathan, the RSS sought-like the Arya Samaj-to incorporate low-caste members, a decision unimaginable within the framework of orthodox Hinduism.
+The motivation for this rigorous ethic of discipline and self-purification is a desire to overcome the "docility and mildness of the Hindus" (in the words of an early Mahasabha president) that was held to be the cause of their long subjugation to foreign (Muslim and European) rule.